syaifulazham/mt25/attendance-blueprint.md

 5. /organizer/events/[eventId]/attendance/dashboard
--- dashboard to view the attendance of the participants -- this page will show the attendance of the participants in a table -- this page will also show the attendance of the participants in a chart
+-- dashboard to view the attendance of the participants -- show number of attendance against expected attendancy eg. 50/ 200 participants (25%). might use horizontal bar chart -- show number of attendance group by day and hour

 6. /organizer/events/[eventId]/attendance/sections
 -- this page will show and register the sections of the event that associate with the competitions (example Competition:CABARAN BIOEKONOMI, section: 'Theatre Room 1', PIC: 'John Doe', PIC Contact: '0123456789')